 - 1. Professional Issues;

-- 2. Assessment; and
+- 2. Assessment: and

 - 3. Consultation/Intervention.

 Students must apply to take the exam by the end of the second week of the term in which they plan to take the comprehensive exam.
 The application may be obtained from the departmental records secretary or the program coordinator.
 To pass the exam, students must correctly answer 65% of the items on each area and for the entire exam.
 Examinations are scheduled two times a year (fall and spring semesters).
 If the student fails to pass the Master's Comprehensive Exam, either one or more of any of the subdomains, he or she must schedule a meeting with the coordinator of school psychology programs and the major professor to discuss remedial action.
 The student will then be allowed to take the exam one additional time.
 A student who does not pass a single subdomain will retake that domain.
-A student who does not pass two or more of the subdomains, the student will be dismissed from the program.
+A student who does not pass two or more of the subdomains must retake the entire examination.
+If a second failure occurs in any of the retaken subdomains, the student will be dismissed from the program.

-Praxis School Psychologists Test (5402)
+Praxis School Psychologists Test (5403)